The map above links to Streetmap and OS maps.

 If nothing else this shows the level of superstition in those times, a world before most of the advances of science and medicine we take for granted today.
 Fairy hills, seelie courts and wichts are commonly described in Scotland and the rest of Britain.
 Unusual patches or grass, rings of fungi, and especially tumuli and inexplicable remains were things people attributed to fairies, who were as in this case, best left alone, in case they turned nasty.
 Maybe someone had a reason for spreading a rumour of angry supernatural creatures.
-Someone made those verses up, and it was not fairies.
+Someone made the verses up, and it was not fairies.
 Gordon of Blelack hid out at a number of houses after Culloden, one at least where his presence was explained to servants as a haunting of ghosts.
 Maybe the fairies helped explain another hiding place.

-This John Farquaharson seems possibly to be related to the Essons indirectly by marriage.
+John Farqhuarson, the wizard, may well have been related to the Essons by marriage.
 The writer of Reminiscences of Cromar and Canada, Donald Farquharson mentions his father was cousin to William Farquaharson of Newton in Melgum.
 Their family claimed descent from John Farquharson.
-A William Farquharson of Newton in Melgum was at the reading of Christian Anderson’s will, as he married her daughter, Margaret Esson.
+A William Farquharson of Newton in Melgum married Margaret Esson, daughter of Christian Anderson.

 Jacobite Rebellions took place over an extended period from 1689 onwards .
 It was only the 1745 rising which had particularly serious implications for this area.
 Some of Charles Gordon of Blelack’s story in the rebellion is shown at the link here.
 The 1745 rising is described here: Some Letters and documents here: The History of Logie Coldstone and Braes of Cromar describes how Blelack’s and Farquahrson of Monaltrie’s soldiers were in the trenches at Stirling castle.
 Leaving there the army split in two at Crief – half went on through Blair Atholl and half went over Capul Mounth from Glen Clova then on to Coldstone in Cromar and Tarland on their way North. (page 137 onwards).
 The book “A Lyon in mourning” is a collection of writing by Robert Forbes Bishop of Ross and Caithness (1708 – 1775) written after the rising.
 And this web page is about Francis Farquharson.
 Francis Farquharson was known as much as a benefactor of Deeside building roads and doing good works as for his part in the rebellion.The Farquharsons of Invercauld owned Millhead.